kannankvs/md2/Command-Reference.md

 After creating tables, either the config_db.json method or the minigraph method or the CLI method (explained here) can be used to populate the rules in those ACL tables.

 This command updates only the ACL rules and it does not disturb the ACL tables; i.e. the output of "show acl table" is not alterted by using this command; only the output of "show acl rule" will be changed after this command.

+When "--session_name" optional argument is specified, command sets the session_name for the ACL table with this mirror session name.
+It fails if the specified mirror session name does not exist.

+When the optional argument "max_priority"  is specified, each rule’s priority is calculated by subtracting its “sequence_id” value from the “max_priority”.
+If this value is not passed, the default “max_priority” 10000 is used.

 - Usage: